ZachBeta/neural_rps/alphago_demo/README.md

 - Monte Carlo Tree Search (MCTS)
 - Self-play for training

+For a detailed explanation of the implementation, see [IMPLEMENTATION.md](IMPLEMENTATION.md).

 ## Architecture

 The project is organized into the following packages: